-When the local authority has established that the child is in need, it has the power to provide a wide range of services in order to meet assessed needs under section 17 of the Children Act 1989.
+This chapter sets out what may be provided to a family when the local authority has established that a child is in need.
+The local authority has a power to provide a wide range of services in order to meet assessed needs under section 17 of the Children Act 1989.
 The local authority is not under a duty to meet all formally assessed needs; section 17 is a target duty and may take into account its resources in determining which needs are to be met, but such a decision must be reached rationally and the local authority must act reasonably.

 Section 17(6) of the Children Act 1989 allows a local authority to provide accommodation and financial support to meet a child’s needs:

 ‘The services provided by a local authority in the exercise of functions conferred on them by this section may include providing accommodation and giving assistance in kind or in cash.’

 Section 17(3) permits a local authority to provide assistance to a child’s family:

 ‘Any service provided by an authority in the exercise of functions conferred on them by this section may be provided for the family of a particular child in need or for any member of his family, if it is provided with a view to safeguarding or promoting the child’s welfare.’

 The legislation and statutory guidance does not state exactly what type of accommodation and financial support should be provided when this is an assessed need.
 However, the courts have examined the lawfulness of how local authorities have determined what support is provided to a family, which has established some basic principles that local authorities must adhere to.
 The courts have been very clear that such provision is always a response to meeting the assessed needs of a child.